craftercms/docs/source/by-role/site-admin/index.rst

 shared network connections, and cache data to speed up common requests.
 It helps to simplify/control the complexity of the request, and can provide additional benefits such as load balancing, privacy or security.

-See :ref:`here <newIa-using-the-proxy-configuration>` for an example of setting up the proxy for a React application
+See :ref:`here <using-the-proxy-configuration>` for an example of setting up the proxy for a React application

 .. todo: should we just dump the article here or leave the article in a separate file somewhere?